Guadalajara train disaster

-The Guadalajara train disaster occurred around January 22, 1915, in Mexico and killed over 600 people.
+The Guadalajara train disaster occurred in Mexico on January 22, 1915, and killed over 600 people.

 The Mexican Revolution was in full swing by 1915.
 After the assassination of Francisco Madero two years earlier, the presidency of the country was assumed by Victoriano Huerta, but revolutionary forces led by Venustiano Carranza and Pancho Villa overthrew him and Carranza became president in 1914.
 Villa however wanted to continue the revolution and an armed struggle ensued.
-On January 18, 1915 Carranza's troops captured Guadalajara in southwestern Mexico.
+On January 18, 1915, Carranza's troops captured Guadalajara in western Mexico.
 He immediately ordered that the families of his troops be transported by train from Colima on the Pacific coast to his newly captured stronghold.